jlederer1/gnn_playground/README.md

 ```bash
 python gnn_competition.py --tui
 ```
+Note: The TUI is not supported for jupyter notebook.
-After completion, check `certificates/` to view a summary of the results of your interactions.
+After completion you can check `certificates/` to view a summary of the results of your interactions :)

 ---